Indonesian meatballs in sweet soy sauce

 The sweet soy sauce

 The sauce is what really brings these meatballs together.
-Finely chop 2 shallots, 1 clove garlic, and 1 small red chili, with or without the seeds depending on how much heat you want.
+Finely chop the shallots, a clove garlic, and one small red chili, with or without the seeds depending on how much heat you want.
 Sauté them briefly in a saucepan with a splash of vegetable oil until softened.

 Meatballs soy sauce

-Add 1/2 cup kecap manis, 2 tablespoons ketchup, 1 teaspoon ground ginger, 2 tablespoons grated palm sugar or packed light brown sugar, 3/4 cup water, and 1/2 crumbled beef bouillon cube (0.18 oz).
+Add kecap manis (or sweet soy sauce), ketchup, ground ginger, palm sugar or packed light brown sugar, water, and 1/2 crumbled beef bouillon cube (0.18 oz).
 Bring the sauce to a gentle simmer.
-In a small bowl, mix 2 tablespoons cornstarch with a little water and stir it into the sauce a bit at a time until it thickens to your liking.
+In a small bowl, mix some cornstarch with a little water and stir it into the sauce a bit at a time until it thickens to your liking.
 Pour the sauce over the meatballs and let everything simmer together on low heat for a few minutes.

 Meatballs sweet soy sauce